musicbeeremote/mbrc/README.md

 [![MusicBee Remote Screenshot][project-screenshot]](https://mbrc.kelsos.net)

-MusicBee Remote is an application that allows you to control [MusicBee](http://getmusicbee.com/) player.
+MusicBee Remote is an application that allows you to control [MusicBee](https://getmusicbee.com/) player.
 This is achieved by using a [plugin](https://github.com/musicbeeremote/mbrc-plugin) that acts as a server.
 The plugin exposes a TCP socket server and uses a JSON based protocol to communicate with the Android application.

-The application development started in 2011 for personal usage and then it was open sourced and released to Play Store so others could use it.
+The application development started in 2011 for personal usage and then it was open sourced and published on the Play Store so others could use it.
 The application was also presented as part of my thesis title "*Android and application development for mobile devices*".

 ### Built With